FailAcademy/learning/wdp-vancouver/_lessons/week-06/02-php-cont.md

 ---
 layout: lesson
 title: More on PHP
-slides: ['_slides/week-06/02-php-cont.md']
+slides: ["_slides/week-06/02-php-cont.md"]
 lesson_date: 2018-05-15
 ---

 ## Pre-Work

-Work through the following sections of the [Codeacademy PHP tutorial](https://www.codecademy.com/en/tracks/php):

-* Functions in PHP, Part I
-* Functions in PHP, Part II
-* Advanced Arrays and Maps
+_If you already finished watching all of the videos about arrays from the PHP Practitioner series, there's no additional pre-work for this lesson._

 ---

 ## Learning Objectives

-* Build and interact with multi-dimensional arrays.
+- Build and interact with multi-dimensional arrays.
-* Explore PHP functions such as `rand()`, `range()`, and `date()`.
+- Explore PHP functions such as `rand()`, `range()`, and `date()`.
-* Implement advanced techniques for dealing with arrays of data.
+- Implement advanced techniques for dealing with arrays of data.
-* Explore alternative syntax for conditional statements and loops.
+- Explore alternative syntax for conditional statements and loops.

 ---

 ## Keywords

-* Built-in function
+- Built-in function
-* Multi-dimensional arrays
+- Multi-dimensional arrays
-* Ternary operators
+- Ternary operators

 ---